scalyr/scalyr-fluentd/README.md

 ***ssl_verify_depth*** - the depth to use when verifying certificates.
 This value is optional, and defaults to *5*.

 ***message_field*** - Scalyr expects all log events to have a 'message' field containing the contents of a log message.
 If your event has the log message stored in another field, you can specify the field name here, and the plugin will rename that field to 'message' before sending the data to Scalyr.  **Note:** this will override any existing 'message' field if the log record contains both a 'message' field and the field specified by this config option.

+***parser*** - If configured this will set the 'parser' field in every message the plugin uploads to the given value, overwriting it if the field already existed.
+This field is used by Scalyr for defining server side parsers of the 'message' field.

 ***max_request_buffer*** - The maximum size in bytes of each request to send to Scalyr.
 Defaults to 5,500,000 (5.5MB).
 Fluentd chunks that generate JSON requests larger than the max_request_buffer will be split in to multiple separate requests.  **Note:** The maximum size the Scalyr servers accept for this value is 6MB and requests containing data larger than this will be rejected.